Pritam991/javascript/README.md

 Callbacks🚀

 Node.js, being an asynchronous platform, doesn't wait around for things like file I/O to finish - Node.js uses callbacks.
 A callback is a function called at the completion of a given task; this prevents any blocking, and allows other code to be run in the meantime.

+Fastify🚀

+Fastify is a web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture, inspired by Hapi and Express.